 Another problem when you enjoy diving down is the large air pocket in your mask.
 When you go down this air inside will shrink and cause mask squeeze.
 You can counter it by blowing out through your nose but this takes a lot of effort and a lot of blowing out so, you won’t be down for a long time.

 On top of the squeeze, the rather significant amount of air trapped in the mask will create an uplift.
-You’ll have a harder time going down as you have so much air inside the mask that is trying to go back up to the surface!
+You’ll have a harder time going down as you have so much air inside the full face snorkel mask that is trying to go back up to the surface!

 When is a full face mask a good choice?

 But, if you’re planning on staying on the surface, full face snorkel goggles may be the right thing for you.
 You can breathe through your mouth and nose like on the surface when you’re using a full face snorkel mask.
 You also have a large field of view which is ideal to see the underwater world.

-Let’s have a look at all the features which make those modern snorkel masks so amazing!
+Let’s have a look at all the features which make those modern full face snorkel masks so amazing!

 There are quite a few snorkelers that have to overcome some feeling of claustrophobia when putting on a traditional scuba mask for snorkeling.
 You won’t run into that issue when you’re using goggles that cover your whole face as you get with such a full face mask.